 When loss is new and fresh, it’s very easy to get caught up in getting over it.
 We try to get back to normal.
 I definitely tried.
 Grief was this thing I had to fight and get past.

 You may have heard or read about the stages of grief and death– anger, denial, bargaining, depression and acceptance.
 The stages don’t make up a linear progression and they don’t necessarily define each individual’s grief experience.
 I think of them now as a loose way to put a label on something that is pretty hard to label.

 I fought to get over the grief and move on to the next thing that life was throwing my way.
 I can describe it now as my fog.
 I look back at decisions I made personally and projects I completed at work in utter amazement.
 I was on auto pilot and flying in foggy skies.
-Yet, I managed to make it through.
-Maybe those stages should include “survival mode”.
+Yet I managed to make it through.
+Maybe those stages should include a survival mode.

 As I sat with my friend at work talking about grief the other day, she told me about her husband who lost a brother and how he describes his grief as a badge he wears.
 It’s part of him.
 It’s his unique thumbprint.

-I thought that was so inspiring because (much like him) when my foggy skies turned back to sunshine, I realized that grief was not an adversary to beat or get over.
+I thought that was so inspiring because, much like him, when my foggy skies turned back to sunshine, I realized that grief was not an enemy to beat or get over.
 What became clear is that eventually the grief some of us choose to fight in the beginning becomes the grief that walks with us.

 She told me how he described his grief as a badge.
 I describe mine as something that walks with me.
 It’s a comfort.
 It’s peace.
 It’s mine.

 My grief walks with me each and every day.
 It’s a a part of who I am, who I have become and who I will be as I grow older.